Lilla-Kavecsanszki/downwarddog/README.md

 - #10 As a user, I can read more information about each classes so that I can choose which one suits me the best to book.
 - #11 As a user, if I am logged in, I can create a booking so that I can book and join a class.
 - #12 As a user, I can choose the date of my future class so that I can book it on the date that suits my schedule.
-- #13 As admin, I can authorize or disapprove booking enquiries so that I can assure that the classes are not overbooked.
+- #13 As admin, I can authorise booking enquiries so that I can assure that the classes are not overbooked.
 - #14 As a user, if I am logged in, I can edit my booking so that I can change the number of dogs I would like to bring along
 - #15 As a user, if I am logged in, I can cancel my spot, my booking, so that I can give my space back to others and I can join the class when I am available.

 #### Management Epic

-- #16 As an admin, I can authorize or disapprove comments so that I can assure that a respectful language is used at all times.
+- #16 As an admin, I can authorise comments so that I can assure that a respectful language is used at all times.
 - #17 As an admin I can create, read, update and delete articles so that I can manage the content.
 - #18 As an admin I can add and manage Classes and their Timetables so that I can keep the selection up to date.